To enable all English-speaking older people to lead fuller lives in Spain.

 We changed our name to Age in Spain in 2016 to enable us to reach out to more people.
 Our website and Facebook page are helping us to connect with people who are considering a move to Spain, people who live in Spain and their families and friends.
 We work with charities and organisations in Spain and the UK.
 Together we combine knowledge and experience to help English speaking people in Spain and their families.

-We are still a very small organisation, which receives no government funding and we are dependent on public support.
+We are still a very small organisation and we are dependent on public support.

 We would particularly like to thank our volunteers, Age UK, the Soldiers Charity and the Royal Air Force Benevolent Fund for helping us on this journey.